finnfassnacht/blog/README.md

-# Deploying a Simple HTTP Server to IBM Code Engine from Source using Python, Node.js and Go
+# Deploying a Simple HTTP Server to IBM Cloud Code Engine from Source Code using Python, Node.js and Go

-In this blog, we will explore how to deploy a simple HTTP server to IBM Code Engine using three popular programming languages: Python, Node.js, and Go.
+In this blog post, we will explore how to deploy a simple HTTP server to Code Engine using three popular programming languages: Python, Node.js, and Go.
 IBM Cloud Code Engine is a fully managed, serverless platform that runs your containerized workloads, including web apps, microservices, event-driven functions or batch jobs.
-In this post we will focus on Code Engine Applications which are designed to server HTTP requests.
+In this post we will focus on Code Engine applications, which are designed to serve HTTP requests.
 We will demonstrate how to use the web UI and the CLI to deploy our code.
-By the end of this blog, you will have a clear understanding of how to deploy your own code to IBM Code Engine using your preferred programming language.
+By the end of this post, you will have a clear understanding of how to deploy your own code to Code Engine using your preferred programming language.

 ## Setting up Code Engine

-Before we can deploy our simple HTTP server, we need to set up IBM Code Engine.
-If you don't have an IBM Cloud account yet, you can create one for free [here](https://cloud.ibm.com/codeengine/overview), while you will need to input your credit card details, Code Engine provides a generous Free tier that offers ample resources to kickstart your project.
+Before we can deploy our simple HTTP server, we need to get set up Code Engine.
+If you don't have an IBM Cloud account yet, you can create one for free [here](https://cloud.ibm.com/codeengine/overview).
+Be aware that Code Engine requires an account with a valid credit card on file.
+However, Code Engine provides a generous free tier with ample resources to kickstart your project.

-After that you have two options: using the web UI or the CLI.
+After logging into the IBM Cloud, you have two options to interact with the IBM Cloud and Code Engine: using the command line interface (CLI) or the web UI.

 #### Using the CLI

-To set up IBM Code Engine using the CLI, follow these steps:
+Here are the steps:

 1. Install the IBM Cloud CLI
 >on Linux